 Michael Jai White is blank and brings nothing to the title character.
 However, the greatly underrated John Leguizamo has a great deal of fun and steals the show in the role of the demonic envoy Clown.
 Alas, Martin Sheen, who has made a career out of roles as a patiently understanding nice guy, is badly miscast and gives one of his worst performances trying to act tough and play the super-villain of the piece.
 Not even an actor like Sheen can make anything of lines like “When the whole world is mine, I’ll personally fry your lard ass.”
 The CGI effects used to represent Hell and the devil that appears at the climax are cheap and unconvincing, despite coming from the usually reliable Industrial Light and Magic.

 An infinitely superior version of the comic-book was the eighteen episode made-for-cable animated series Spawn (1997-8), which was conducted with a strong adult element and did a beautiful job in investing the character and milieu with all the dark nihilistic angst that the film here completely misses.
 The concept of the demon superhero has proven surprisingly popular since then.
 Other films with the same concept, all also adapted from comic-books/graphic novels, are Faust: Love of the Damned (2000), Hellboy (2004) and Ghost Rider (2007).

 Mark A.Z.
 Dippé was a former Industrial Light and Magic visual effects supervisor who made his directorial debut with Spawn.
-Dippé later went onto make the tv movie Pixel Perfect (2004) about a holographic rock star, the Disney Channel movie Halloweentown High (2004), the monster movie Frankenfish (2004) and the animated Garfield Gets Real (2007), Garfield’s Fun Fest (2008) and Garfield’s Pet Force (2009), and the animated The Reef 2: High Tide (2012), The Boxcar Children (2014) and The Boxcar Children: Surprise Island (2018).
+Dippé later went onto make the tv movie Pixel Perfect (2004) about a holographic rock star, the Disney Channel movie Halloweentown High (2004), the monster movie Frankenfish (2004) and the animated Garfield Gets Real (2007), Garfield’s Fun Fest (2008) and Garfield’s Pet Force (2009), and the animated The Reef 2: High Tide (2012), The Boxcar Children (2014), The Boxcar Children: Surprise Island (2018) and Marmaduke (2022).

 (Nominee for Best Makeup Effects at this site’s Best of 1997 Awards).